alexander-scott/Enhanced-Trigger-Box/README.md

 #### System.Reflection.ReflectionTypeLoadException: The classes in the module cannot be loaded.

 Enhanced Trigger Box uses .NET Reflection to obtain information about loaded assemblies and the types defined within, in this being the enhanced trigger box components.
 If you are seeing this error it means your Unity API is set to a .NET version which doesn't support Reflection.
 To fix this go to "Edit->Project Settings->Player-> Other settings" and set "Api Compatibility Level" to ".NET 2.0" instead of ".NET 2.0 Subset" and then reload your project.

+#### Error building Player because scripts had compiler errors

+This is a bug found when attempting to build a project which has been solved as of 23/10/2016 and is currently being approved by the Unity asset store team.
+If you come across this bug before asset store approval then please reimport the package, which can be found [here](http://www.looperman.com/loops/detail/99733/piano-loop-reflections-of-life-70-by-designedimpression-free-70bpm-ambient-piano-loop).

+If you have created any custom Enhanced Trigger Box Components you will need to make 2 changes to them.
+At the top of your component where it says “using UnityEditor;” you will need to put before it: “#if UNITY_EDITOR” and immediately after it: “#endif”.
+Then go to the DrawInspectorGUI() function and at the very top inside it add: “#if UNITY_EDITOR” and at the very bottom of the DrawInspectorGUI () function put: “#endif”.

 Misc
 ---------------